mangal-interactions/contribute/templates/README.md

 | `gbif` | gbif.org                  |
 | `col`  | catalogueoflife.org       |

-They are *all* optional and we will try to populate at least the GBIF and NCBI ones; in cases of name ambiguity, we will populate at least one of these to ensure there is no key conflict.
+They are *all* optional; in cases of name ambiguity, we will populate at least one of these to ensure there is no key conflict.

+🥺 **There's two fields we really like**: NCBI and GBIF.
+These are important because (i) the NCBI taxonomy is very robust and well maintained, and (ii) the GBIF taxonomy is useful to move from network data to species distribution.

 Finally, the `rank` field (optional) is an indication of the taxonomic rank of the node; this is being progressively phased out in support of querying